 - Skin flushing

 - Alcohol and psoriasis

 Causes of alcohol rash skin conditions

 Abusing alcohol and drinking excessively can affect the appearance of your skin in many ways, and not in a good way!

 While skin conditions can be caused by other factors such as genetics, environment, and food intolerances, alcohol’s toxins have been shown to destroy good bacteria and adversely affect many bodily functions essential for healthy skin.
 9

 Genetics can affect how the body processes alcohol.
 Facial flushing after drinking alcohol is particularly common in people with East Asian ancestry.

-Many medications do not mix well with alcohol and can cause adverse effects, including skin rashes and facial flushing.
-Metronidazole is a commonly prescribed antibiotic and can cause very unpleasant side effects when mixed with alcohol, including skin rash, facial flushing, stomach pain, vomiting and diarrhoea.
+Many medications do not mix well with alcohol and can cause adverse effects, including skin reactions and facial flushing.
+Metronidazole is a commonly prescribed antibiotic that can cause unpleasant side effects when mixed with alcohol, including skin reactions, facial flushing, stomach pain, vomiting and diarrhoea.

-Disulfiram is a type of medication prescribed to support abstinence from alcohol use in those who suffer from an alcohol use disorder.
-Mixing even a small amount of alcohol with Disulfiram is very dangerous and can cause extreme vomiting, diarrhoea, stomach pain, sweating, dizziness and skin rashes.
+Disulfiram is a medication prescribed to support abstinence from alcohol use in those with an alcohol use disorder.
+Mixing even a tiny amount of alcohol with Disulfiram is dangerous and can cause extreme vomiting, diarrhoea, stomach pain, sweating, dizziness and skin rashes.

-Aside from ethanol, different alcoholic drinks contain many different ingredients, impurities and preservatives.
-If a person is allergic to or intolerant of an ingredient in a certain type of alcohol, they will experience an allergy-type reaction that includes skin flushing and rashes.
-If you know that you have an allergy or an intolerance to a specific ingredient, always check the ingredients within alcohol before consuming.
+Aside from ethanol, different alcoholic drinks contain many other ingredients, impurities and preservatives.
+If a person is allergic to or intolerant of an ingredient in a specific type of alcohol, they will experience an allergy-type reaction that includes skin flushing and rashes.
+If you know you have an allergy or an intolerance to a specific ingredient, always check the ingredients within alcohol before consuming.